-12.1 Administration of Medicines
+Administration of Medicines

-- 12.1.1 The Trust's Supporting Pupils with Medical Conditions and Administering Medication Policy will be read, understood and adhered to at all times by relevant personnel. - 12.1.2 Medication will be administered to pupils in accordance with the following: - 12.1.3 [Secondary Schools only] Section 100 of the Children and Families Act 2014 - 12.1.4 [Primary Schools only] The school/academy will administer medication prescribed by a medical practitioner, at the request of the pupil's parent/carer and with consent from the Headteacher/Principal. - 12.1.5 No member of staff will administer any medication unless a request form has been completed by the parent/carer, and the medication is accompanied by an appropriate prescription. - 12.1.6 Only trained staff will administer medication.
+- 12.1 The Trust's Supporting Pupils with Medical Conditions and Administering Medication Policy will be read, understood and adhered to at all times by relevant personnel. - 12.2 No member of staff will administer any medication unless a request form has been completed by the parent/carer, and the medication is accompanied by an appropriate prescription. - 12.3 Only trained staff will administer medication. - 12.4 Administrators are responsible for accepting medication and checking all relevant information has been provided by parents/carers prior to a dose being administered. - 12.5 Records of administration will be kept by First Aid Coordinators.
+Records will be checked prior to administering any non-prescription medication. - 12.6 All non-emergency medication is securely stored in the school/academy's medicine refrigerator.
+This should be kept locked at all times with access strictly controlled by the First Aid Coordinator.

-- 12.1.7 Administrators are responsible for accepting medication and checking all relevant information has been provided by parents/carers prior to a dose being administered. - 12.1.8 Records of administration will be kept by First Aid Coordinators.
-Records will be checked prior to administering any non-prescription medication. - 12.1.9 All non-emergency medication is securely stored in the school/academy's medicine refrigerator.
-This should be kept locked at all times with access strictly controlled by the First Aid Coordinator. - 12.1.10 Where pupils need to have immediate access to emergency medication i.e. asthma inhalers, epipens, etc., it will be clearly labelled within the First Aid cupboard.
+12.7 Where pupils need to have immediate access to emergency medication i.e. asthma inhalers, epipens, etc., it will be clearly labelled within the First Aid cupboard.